Politics of the Netherlands: Political institutions

 The Netherlands is a sovereign state with a democratic government.
 It is a decentralised unitary state, meaning that power is centralised in the national government, with local governments having to act in accordance.
-Major political institutions are the monarchy, the cabinet, the States General and the judicial system.
-There are three other High Colleges of State, which stand on an equal footing with parliament but have a less political role, of which the Council of State is the most important.
-Other levels of government are the municipalities, the water boards and the provinces.
+Major political institutions are the monarchy (head of state), the cabinet (council of ministers), the States General (parliament) and the judicial system.
+Next to the two houses of parliament, there are four other High Councils of State, which are constitutionally independent from the government but have limited political role.
+The Council of State, which serves as the highest advisory body to the government is the most important.
+The others are the National Ombudsman, the Court of Audit and the Chancery of the orders of knighthood.
+Next to the central government the most influential level of government is the municipalities.
+Between the government and municipalities are positioned the provincial executives at a general regional level and the water boards responsible for water management.
 Although not mentioned in the Constitution, political parties and the social partners organised in the Social and Economic Council are important political institutions as well.

 The Netherlands does not have a traditional separation of powers between the legislative, executive, and judicial branches.
 Having a parliamentary system, the government (the monarch and ministers) is formed based on parliamentary majority.
 According to the Constitution, the States General and the government share legislative power.
 All legislation has to pass through the Council of State (Raad van State) for advice and the Social and Economic Council advises the government on most socio-economic legislation.
 Executive power is reserved for the government.
 The Social and Economic Council also has the special right to make and enforce legislation in specific sectors, mostly in agriculture.
 The judicial power is divided into two separate systems of courts.
 For civil and criminal law the independent Supreme Court is the highest court, while for administrative law the Council of State is the highest court, which is ex officio chaired by the monarch.

 Dutch politics is characterised by seeking compromises.